‘Tosh.0’ Becomes The Latest Comedy Central Show To End Its Run On The Network

 Tosh.0 was a breakout hit for the network when it premiered and has continued to hold down a prominent spot in the Comedy Central lineup alongside long-running hits South Park and The Daily Show.

-As part of the recent shift toward animation, the channel has greenlit reboots of the Mike Judge classic Beavis and Butt-Head — which is returning via a two-season deal — and The Ren & Stimpy Show, while also ordering the Daria spinoff Jodie.
+As part of the recent shift toward animation, the channel has greenlit reboots of the Mike Judge classic Beavis and Butt-Head — which is returning via a two-season deal — and The Ren & Stimpy Show, while also ordering the Daria spin-off Jodie.
 Moreover, live action programs The Other Two and South Side were moved to HBO Max earlier this month.
-Awkwafina Is Nora From Queens is now the only live-action comedy series remaining on CC.
+Awkwafina Is Nora From Queens is now the only live-action, scripted series remaining on CC.